 10 interesting Facts & Statistics About Sales in B2B

 Sales in Business-to-Business is quickly changing.
 Sales managers will not disappear, but many are struggling to adapt.
 Technology is making gains in sales controlling.
 Buyers have a wealth of information at their fingertips.
-By 2018, customers will place half of their B2B purchases online.
+Today, customers place a lot of their B2B purchases online.

 How did we get here?
 Let’s review together some interesting facts and statistics about sales in B2B.